EthanRosenthal/website-source/content/blog/sandmat/index.md

 ## Ingredient Rank and File

 I would like to display the sandwiches in "matrix" form.
-Each sandwich will be a row, each ingredient will be a column, and I will indicate if a sandwich has a particular ingredient.
+Each sandwich will be a row, each ingredient will be a column, and the values of the matrix will indicate if a sandwich has a particular ingredient.
 What's left is to decide on an order to the sandwich rows and an order to the ingredient columns.

-In my initial approach, I coded up a traveling salesman problem in which sandwiches were cities, and the overlap in ingredients between any two sandwiches was the "distance" between sandwiches.
-It would've made for a cute title ("Traveling Sandwich Problem", obviously), but, contrary to the numerical solution, the result was visually suboptimal.
+In my initial approach, I coded up a traveling salesman problem in which sandwiches were cities and the overlap in ingredients between any two sandwiches was the "distance" between sandwiches.
+It would've made for the perfect title ("Traveling Sandwich Problem", obviously), but, contrary to the numerical solution, the result was visually suboptimal.

 Thankfully, this is a problem where we can rely on domain expertise.
 As a sandwich eater myself, I thought about how I typically pick a sandwich.
 I often look at the meats first, then the cheeses, and then everything else.
 Ok, let's sort the ingredient columns by category "rank": `meat`, `cheese`, `topping`, `dressing`.
 Within each category, how about using the recsys go-to of sorting in descending order of popularity?
 Combining category rank and popularity gives us our full ingredient column order.
 In SQL, we'd want to do something like